-Home / News / Why Become an Apprentice in the Fashion, Textile or Manufacturing Sector #NAW2023
+Home / News / Why become an apprentice in the fashion and textile industry

-Have you ever considered becoming an apprentice?
-Apprenticeships are a great way to kick-start your career in the fashion, textile and manufacturing industry.
+Are you considering becoming an apprentice?
+Apprenticeships are a great way to kickstart your career in the fashion and textile industry.
+Scroll down to find out more.

 An apprenticeship combines paid work with study and training.
 The apprentice receives training from all levels of the business and is coached by a senior employee, whilst working towards an industry recognised qualification.
 Whether you are just getting started or looking for a change, an apprenticeship will support you to develop the skills and knowledge needed to work in the fashion and textiles sector.